-F.2 Evaluation of financial reporting risks.
-Provide information on, at least:
+F.2 Risk assessment of financial risks.
+Report, at least, of:

 F.2.1.
 What are the chief characteristics of the risk identification process, including error or fraud, in relation to:

 Whether the procedure exists and has been documented.

 On an annual basis and within the framework of the analysis of the scope of the Financial Reporting Control System, the ICF Group formalises the identification of relevant areas/processes and material risks, using the methodology found in the Internal Standards of the aforementioned system, including risks related to errors or fraud in the process of identification.